-No later than the tenth day after every city election and, after verifying the total number of legal votes cast for each candidate and measure voted upon, the Board of Elections shall complete a certificate declaring the results of the election.
-The candidate receiving the highest number of votes for a particular office shall be declared elected to that office.
+(a) No later than the date specified by Council by ordinance and, after verifying the total number of legal votes cast for each candidate and measure voted upon, the Board of Elections shall complete a certificate declaring the results of the election.
+The candidate receiving the highest number of votes for a particular office, as determined pursuant to this Section 7, shall be declared elected to that office.
 In event of a tie, the selection shall be made by the Board of Elections by lot after notice to the candidates affected.
-In case the candidate elected fails to qualify within sixty (60) days after the date of issuance of the certificate of election, the candidate with the next highest vote shall be elected, and the candidate failing to qualify shall forfeit his or her office whether or not such candidate has taken the oath of office.
+In case the candidate elected fails to qualify within sixty (60) days after the date of issuance of the certificate of election, tabulation of results in that contest shall be rerun with the disgualified candidate being eliminated prior to any tabulation and the candidate with the resulting highest vote shall be elected, and the candidate failing to qualify shall forfeit his or her office whether or not such candidate has taken the oath of office.
 If there is no other elected successor who qualifies, the office shall be deemed vacant, and shall be filled by appointment by the remaining members of the council, as provided in Article II, Section 18.
 In the event of a mandatory recount or recount by request, the Board of Elections shall complete an amended certificate declaring the results of the election no later than the fifth day after the completion of the recount.